Tuition & Fees

 - A current ID issued by the State of Georgia after January 1, 2008.

-- A current Driver’s License or ID issued by a state that verifies immigration status and only issues to persons lawfully present in the United States.
+- A current Driver’s License or ID issued by a state that verifies immigration status and is only issued to persons lawfully present in the United States.
 The Technical College System of Georgia (TCSG) will accept the following:

 - Alabama: Issued after August 1, 2000